Shades of Meaning Worksheets

 Engage elementary school kids in this hands-on cut and glue activity pdf to form sets of words with similar meanings.
 However, also draw their attention to how they differ in meaning at a subtler level.

-This printable worksheet will prove quite beneficial to get a good grasp on shades of meaning, as learners understand the context within the sentence and choose the stronger word to complete the sentences.
+This printable worksheet will prove quite beneficial to get a good grasp on shades of meaning, as learners of grade 4 and grade 5 understand the context within the sentence and choose the stronger word to complete the sentences.

 5th grade children rewrite sentences by replacing underlined words with a word of their own with similar meaning, but with enhanced intensity.
 As a result, they get to learn the finer distinctions in meaning.